California two-spot octopus: Genetics

-In recent years new technology, such as genome sequencing, has provided new information on the large amounts of clustered protocadherins (PCDH) in Octopus bimaculoides.
+In recent years new technology, such as genome sequencing, has provided new information on the large amounts of clustered protocadherins (PCDH) in O. bimaculoides.
 The octopus was found to have 168 PCDH genes, about 120 clustered and 50 non-clustered PCDH.
-Unlike what has been documented about mammalian clustered PCDH, octopus PCDH are clustered around the genome in an organized manner creating a head-to-tail arrangement.
+Unlike what has been documented about mammalian clustered PCDH, octopus PCDH are clustered around the genome in an organized manner, creating a head-to-tail arrangement.